Turkmenistan Passport Ranking

-The Turkmen passport currently ranks on the 87th place according to the Guide visa index.
+The Turkmen passport currently ranks on the 87th place according to the Guide Passport Ranking Index.
 The ranking has dropped from the 74th spot in 2008 to the current ranking.
 It provides visa-free access to 53 countries.
 This gives it an overall low mobility score.
 Turkmen passport holders have visa-free access and visas on arrival to countries such as Uzbekistan, Turkey, Ecuador and Indonesia.
 Turkmen nationals require a visa to enter about 173 destinations in the world.
 Some of the destinations where a prior visa is required are the United States, the entire European Union, India and Japan.

 The sovereign country of Turkmenistan consists of 5 regions.
 The nation is situated in Central Asia with neighboring countries Iran, Afghanistan, Uzbekistan and Kazakhstan.
 The most important regions are Mary, Dasoguz and Lebap.
 The country has a surface area of 491,210 square kilometers.
 This makes it the 15th largest country in Asia.
 The terrain is mostly comprised of flat to rolling sandy desert, dunes and low mountains in the south.
 The climate is severely continental with a cold desert type.